ES2Spring2020-ComputinginEngineering/final-project-ottolaakso/README.md

 This readme is written in a language called markdown.
 This is not a programming language but a formatting langauge.
 There are symbols (syntax) used to indicate how to format the text.
 For example the pound symbol (i.e. the hashtag) is used to format a title; two of the same symbol format a heading, and three format a sub-heading.

-Below is some example text in markdown however this alone is not suffiecent for the final project. **Make sure you follow the directions on Canvas.**
+Below is some example text in markdown however this alone is not sufficient for the final project. **Make sure you follow the directions on Canvas.**

 Delete the instructions above this line and the line: